 Unless for cause, the city manager shall not be removed from office by action taken by the city council during the period of ninety (90) days following any municipal election at which a member of the city council is elected.
-At any other time the city manager may be removed only at a regular meeting of the city council and upon the affirmative votes of at least three members of the city council.
+At any other time the city manager may be removed only at a regular meeting of the city council and upon a majority vote the city council.
 In removing the city manager, the city council shall have absolute discretion, and its actions shall be final.
 The city manager is an at will employee and shall not have any procedural rights entitling him or her to a hearing or other notice prior to termination, except as may be provided by ordinance or contract.